What Can I Expect At A Cooperative Preschool?

 At Crystal Springs Cooperative Preschool (CSPS) you can expect to be part of a community of caring families that participate in ALL aspects of the school, thus enriching the environment in which our children play and learn.
 Here’s how:

-A parent (or adult representative) is required to “work” one day a week in the classroom.
-If you are unable to attend on your workday, you must arrange for another working adult in your class to work for you.
-You have the option to swap workdays or pay the person $20.
+A parent (or adult representative) is required to “participate” one day a week in the classroom.
+If you are unable to attend on your participation day, you must arrange for another participating adult in your class to cover for you.
+You have the option to swap particpation days or pay the person $20.
+"Participating Parents" are expected to be at the preschool on-time.

-For all two and three day classes, your child may be dropped off on your “non-working” day(s).
+For all two and three day classes, your child may be dropped off on your “non-participating” day(s).

 If your child is having separation issues, you can stay to help your child work through their anxiety.
-Teacher Dorothy is always available to help form a “game plan” to address separation issues.
+Teacher Dorothy and/or Teacher Jeannette are always available to help form a “game plan” to address separation issues.

 Parents are required to provide and clean up a nut-free snack on a rotating basis.
 As a result, children receive a variety of healthy nut-free snacks.

-There are daily room assignments for the “working” parents during class activity time.
+There are daily room assignments for the “participating” parents during class activity time.
 You will oversee the activities in that room, participate in the play and keep the children safe.

 You are expected to participate in outside play on a rotating basis.
 Our school goes outside even if the weather isn’t too inviting!
 Parents outside keep an eye on the activities of the children while interacting and managing safe and appropriate play.